oreidy/mas-hedge-fund/README.md

 This is a proof of concept for an AI-powered hedge fund.
 The goal of this project is to explore the use of AI to make trading decisions.
 This project is for **educational** purposes only and is not intended for real trading or investment.

+**Note for ZIP file users:** If you downloaded this project as a ZIP file, you can ignore all GitHub-specific instructions throughout this README.

 This system employs several agents working together:

-1. Bill Ackman Agent - Uses Bill Ackman's principles to generate trading signals
+1. Technical Analysis Agent - Analyzes technical indicators and generates trading signals
-2. Warren Buffett Agent - Uses Warren Buffett's principles to generate trading signals
+2. Sentiment Agent - Analyzes market sentiment and generates trading signals
+3. Fundamentals Agent - Analyzes fundamental data and generates trading signals
-3. Valuation Agent - Calculates the intrinsic value of a stock and generates trading signals
+4. Valuation Agent - Calculates the intrinsic value of a stock and generates trading signals
-4. Sentiment Agent - Analyzes market sentiment and generates trading signals
-5. Fundamentals Agent - Analyzes fundamental data and generates trading signals
+5. Warren Buffett Agent - Uses Warren Buffett's principles to generate trading signals
-6. Technicals Agent - Analyzes technical indicators and generates trading signals
+6. Bill Ackman Agent - Uses Bill Ackman's principles to generate trading signals
-7. Macro Agent - Analyzes macroeconomic indicators and market conditions
-8. Forward-Looking Agent - Analyzes future market outlook and trends
-9. Risk Manager - Calculates risk metrics and sets position limits
+7. Risk Management Agent - Calculates risk metrics and sets position limits
-10. Equity Agent - Makes final trading decisions and generates orders for stocks
+8. Equity Agent - Makes final trading decisions and generates orders for stocks
+9. Macro Agent - Analyzes macroeconomic indicators and market conditions
+10. Forward-Looking Agent - Analyzes future market outlook and trends
 11. Fixed-Income Agent - Makes trading decisions for bond ETFs and fixed-income securities

 ![Multi-Agent System Architecture](images/Workflow_Image.jpg)